yy311/yy311.github.io/publication.md

 <b>These manuscripts will be updated from time to time. </b>

-On the Powerball Method. <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/pb.zip"> code</a>. arxiv: 1603.07421.
+On the Powerball Method. <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/pb.zip"> code</a>. https://arxiv.org/abs/1603.07421

-On the Inverse Power Flow Problem. arxiv: 1610.06631
+On the Inverse Power Flow Problem. https://arxiv.org/abs/1610.06631

 <h3>Journal Papers: (By topics)</h3>